+What is a dysfunctional person and how do you deal with a toxic person in your life?
 If you have a relationship that causes you anxiety, resentment, confusion or pain, chances are it’s dysfunctional.

 Toxic, unhealthy, and dysfunctional people are all the same types with varying degrees of intensity.